Kami/libcloud-drivers/docs/getting_started.md

 This function will not be implemented as the required functionality is not provided by a StratusLab cloud:
 * `reboot_node`

+**Notes for `deploy_node`:

+1. The SSH library used by Libcloud seems to only work correctly with DSA SSH keys.
+You can have both RSA and DSA keys available in parallel.

+2. This function uses sftp to transfer the script between the client and the virtual machine.
+Consequently, SSH implementations that do not support sftp will not work.
+This include, notably, ttylinux.

 [lc-web]: http://libcloud.apache.org/
 [pypi]: http://pypi.python.org/